Why Is A HIPAA Dental Consent Form Necessary

 Along with consent forms, there are other simple things your team can implement to assure patients that their privacy is protected.

 The most important point is to train your team on your practice’s HIPAA compliant social media policy.
 Make sure everyone is clear on what they can post, the proper way to invite patients to participate in your social media, and who to go to if there’s a question.
 Remind them of the values you strive to reflect through your online presence.
-We have a free sample policy you can download and easily adapt to your practice.
-For those practices that want to stay compeltely clear of HIPAA violations, get our HIPAA Photo Sharing app.

 Designate a space in your practice for social media photos.
 Do this to avoid the risk of having anything or anyone in the background that could compromise patient privacy.